pingidentity/pingdirectory-go-client/configurationapi/docs/AddTwilioOtpDeliveryMechanismRequest.md

 NewAddTwilioOtpDeliveryMechanismRequestWithDefaults instantiates a new AddTwilioOtpDeliveryMechanismRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetMechanismName

-`func (o *AddTwilioOtpDeliveryMechanismRequest) GetMechanismName() string`

-GetMechanismName returns the MechanismName field if non-nil, zero value otherwise.

-### GetMechanismNameOk

-`func (o *AddTwilioOtpDeliveryMechanismRequest) GetMechanismNameOk() (*string, bool)`

-GetMechanismNameOk returns a tuple with the MechanismName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetMechanismName

-`func (o *AddTwilioOtpDeliveryMechanismRequest) SetMechanismName(v string)`

-SetMechanismName sets MechanismName field to given value.

 ### GetSchemas